-- Partner with peer organizations to develop an advisory council comprised of individuals with lived experience (mental health and substance use) and representative of the local population and hold regular meetings to influence the development and implementation of a behavioral health disaster preparedness plan. - Partner with youth-serving peer organizations to develop a youth advisory council comprised of youth with lived experience (mental health and substance use) and representative of the local population and hold regular meetings to influence the development and implementation of a behavioral health disaster preparedness plan. - Partner with organizations serving populations experiencing behavioral health disparities (e.g., persons living with disabilities, minority serving organizations, homeless shelters, organizations serving immigrants, etc.) to develop an advisory council and hold regular meetings to address disaster equity to influence the development and implementation of a behavioral health disaster preparedness plan.
+- Partner with peer organizations and invite individuals with lived experience to participate on the Steering Committee and/or develop an advisory council comprised of individuals with lived experience and representative of the local population to hold regular meetings and influence the development and implementation of a behavioral health disaster preparedness plan. - Partner with youth-serving peer organizations and invite individuals with lived experience to participate on the Steering Committee and/or develop a youth advisory council comprised of youth with lived experience and representative of the local population to hold regular meetings and influence the development and implementation of a behavioral health disaster preparedness plan. - Partner with organizations serving populations experiencing behavioral health disparities (e.g., persons living with disabilities, organizations serving historically underserved communities, homeless shelters, organizations serving immigrants and/or refugees, etc.) and invite individuals to participate on the Steering Committee and/or develop an advisory council to hold regular meetings and address disaster equity to influence the development and implementation of a behavioral health disaster preparedness plan.